ktty1220/export-cookie-for-puppeteer/README.md

 # ![icon](public/icon/icon_38.png) Export cookie JSON file for Puppeteer

-Browser extension that outputs a cookie JSON file that can be imported by [Puppeteer](https://pptr.dev/).
+Browser extension that outputs a cookie JSON file that can be imported by [Puppeteer](https://pptr.dev/) or [cheerio-httpcli](https://github.com/ktty1220/cheerio-httpcli).

 ## Install